 I work as the digital marketing manager at Uscreen, an all-in-one video monetization platform.
 I manage our SEO and YouTube content marketing, among other things.

-2. What are the Youtube SEO strategies you have identified which work in 2023?
+2. What are the Youtube SEO strategies you have identified that work in 2024?

 The YouTube SEO strategies that currently work, haven’t changed that much from the last few years.

 In 2024, the best way to rank high on YouTube is to create an engaging video that your viewers love to watch, optimize your video title and description to target the right set of keywords, and create an engaging thumbnail that stands-out and drives clicks.

 In reality, getting each of these rights can be very difficult.
 It’s very important to understand where you start from and where you want to be.

 In the past few years, more and more businesses are turning to YouTube to boost their reach and grow their following.
 Similar to traditional content marketing, you need to first identify which set of keywords you want to rank for, and what metrics above all else, you want to track.

 Be specific – Subscriber numbers or number of views don’t mean much for a business if you’re not converting your viewers.